Location

 Format

-The class will meet online (via Zoom) once each week from the week of March 16 through the week of June 8.
-Each hour-long class session will include a lesson, as well as time for students to discuss what they’re learning and share their progress on individual tasks and projects.
+The class will meet online via Zoom, Thursdays, 2-3pm (central time) March 19 – June 4.
+Each hour-long class will include a lesson, as well as time for students to discuss what they’re learning and share their progress on individual tasks and projects.
+Guest speakers will also join from time to time.

 Instructor